-Benalmadena has fast become one of the Costa del Sol’s most popular holiday destinations.
-Split between Benalmadena Costa, the 6 miles of coastline, and Benalmadena Pueblo, the more traditional Spanish village set up in the hills, you really can have the best of both worlds.
+Benalmadena has fast become one of the Costa del Sol’s most popular villa holiday destinations.
+Split between Benalmadena Costa, the 6 miles of coastline, and Benalmadena Pueblo, the more traditional Spanish village set up in the hills, you really can have the best of both worlds on a Benalmadena villa holiday.
 The seafront is lined with modern hotels and apartment buildings as well as a busy promenade with many shops, bars and restaurants overlooking the coast.
 The impressive marina is a hub for activity both day and night, with plenty of boat trips on offer as well as some fabulous restaurants and bars.
 In contrast, Benalmadena Pueblo offers a more laid back atmosphere with panoramic coastal views.
 Set 200 metres above sea level, the town is a maze of cobbled streets and charming restaurants serving authentic Spanish cuisine.

 One of the most prominent landmarks on the Costa del Sol, the Benalmadena Buddhist Stupa stands as a symbol of world peace.
-Designed by Lopon Tsechu Rinpoche to be one of the largest Buddhist Stupa’s in Europe, the stupa stands at 108 feet tall.
+Designed by Lopon Tsechu Rinpoche to be one of the largest Buddhist Stupa’s in Europe, the stupa stands at 33 metres tall.
 Inside there is a vast meditation hall decorated with artwork depicting the life of the most famous Buddha, Sakyamuni.
 There are also some wonderful Buddhist and Tibetan relics and artwork displayed in a basement exhibition room.